harishiv-0611/Student-Performance-SQL-Analysis/README.md

 # Student Performance SQL Analysis

-This project is my first SQL analysis project built using MySQL Workbench.
+This project is my  SQL analysis project built using MySQL Workbench.
 I worked on a student performance dataset to practice writing SQL queries and understand how data can be used to answer real-world questions.

 Instead of only writing practice queries, I tried to approach the dataset like a data analyst by asking business questions and using SQL to find meaningful insights.